Welcome to My Living with Diabetes Today.

 Acceptance is Important

 What is important that a “person with diabetes” is ACCEPTED positively, not because they have been diagnosed with some horrible disease.
+My goal(s) are to provide helpful and proven information along with any possible solutions to any Diabetes issue.

 Thank you for coming to my website.
 Also, please check out my other posts on this website concerning many aspects of diabetes.